 System integrators;

-Technology providers, in the field of biometry encryption, blockchain, digital identity, trust services, cybersecurity, border control;
+Technology providers, in the field of biometry encryption, blockchain, digital identity, trust services, cybersecurity, border control, cloud service providers;

 Security and functional evaluation and test laboratories; or

 Security accreditation and certification companies.

 Notwithstanding the provisions of article 4 c) members that do not fulfil the SME criteria and that were Full members for the year 2021 (i.e., immediately before Full membership was limited to SMEs), could continue to benefit from this membership category unless the member concerned subsequently obtains membership for a different membership category, in which case the member can only revert to Full membership if it then meets the SME criteria.
 The General Assembly may decide to suspend the application of this provision for one year – that may be renewed - when reviewing the annual membership fees proposed by the Board.